UniSymNet: A Unified Symbolic Network Guided by Transformer: Results

 \subsubsection{Fitting Performance and Complexity}

 A model that is too simple may fail to capture the underlying relationships within the data, resulting in poor fitting performance.
 However, an excessively complex model may fit the data well, but it also risks overfitting and lacks interpretability.
 Achieving a good balance requires a model with relatively low complexity and high fitting accuracy.
-Thus, we present a joint comparison of fitting performance and complexity in this section.
+Thus, we will present a joint comparison of fitting performance and complexity in this section.

 As a first step, we compare the fitting performance separately.
 Fig. \ref{fig: Average $R^2$ score comparison of in-domain methods.} presents the fitting performance comparison of in-domain methods on the Standard Benchmarks.
 To enhance clarity, the rings in Fig. \ref{fig: Average $R^2$ score comparison of in-domain methods.} are intentionally spaced unevenly.
-Based solely on the average $R^2$ score across each dataset, ParFam, UniSymNet, DySymNet, and TPSR exhibit competitive performance, among which ParFam consistently demonstrates superior fitting capability, while UniSymNet shows the next best performance.
+Based solely on the average $R^2$ score across each dataset, UniSymNet, ParFam, DySymNet, and TPSR exhibit competitive performance, among which UniSymNet consistently demonstrates superior fitting capability.

-And to enable a more detailed joint comparison, Table \ref{tab: Complexity comparison of in-domain methods.} provides a comprehensive analysis of each method in terms of fitting accuracy ($R^2 > 0.99$) and expression complexity.
-The "Ground-truth" column in Table \ref{tab: Complexity comparison of in-domain methods.} represents the true average complexity for each dataset.
-We highlight methods that achieve 100\% fitting accuracy in bold and mark the one with the lowest complexity among them.
-As shown, UniSymNet strikes a good balance between fitting accuracy and complexity, achieving perfect fitting accuracy with the lowest complexity on the Koza, Nguyen, R, and Livermore datasets.
-However, UniSymNet performs less favorably on the Jin and Constant datasets, primarily because more than half of the equations in these datasets do not satisfy the conditions specified in Section \ref{sec: Structural Space Formalization}.
+And to enable a more detailed joint comparison, Table \ref{tab: Complexity comparison of in-domain methods.} provides a comprehensive analysis of each method in terms of fitting accuracy and expression complexity.
+The fitting accuracy refers to the proportion of 20 independent runs per dataset that satisfy $R^2>0.99$.
+And the "Ground-truth" column in Table \ref{tab: Complexity comparison of in-domain methods.} represents the true average complexity for each dataset.
+As shown, UniSymNet strikes a good balance between fitting accuracy and complexity, achieving perfect fitting accuracy with the lowest complexity on most datasets.